Make Your Logs Work for You

 logger.addFilter(InfoFilter())

-Sometimes, you may want to write your own filter instead of using a programming language.
-You can use regular expressions, also known as a regex, to filter logs.
-Regex can be helpful in filtering your logs to get exactly what you want to see from the log message.
-Regex also gives the flexibility of writing an expression of your choice.
-This can be handy when dealing with a log file containing more complicated filtering.
-In a previous section, I talked about the power of the Linux tool grep when used for searching text files.
-Using it with regex makes it even more powerful.
+You can also use regular expressions (regex) to filter logs.
+Regex can help filter your logs to get precisely what you want to see from the log message.
+It also gives the flexibility of writing an expression of your choice.
+This can be particularly handy when dealing with a log file that contains more complex filtering.

 grep -o '\d\d*\.\d\d*\.\d\d*\.\d\d*'